vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 My first attempt was the `bpo-25277 <http://bugs.python.org/issue25277>`_, opened at 2015-09-30.
 I added faulthandler to dump tracebacks if a test hangs longer than 10 minutes.
-Then I changed the sleep from 200 ms to 2 seconds in the ``sigwaitinfo()`` test... just to reduce the risk of race condition, but using a longer sleep doesn't fix the root issue.
+Then I changed the sleep from 200 ms to 2 seconds in the ``sigwaitinfo()`` test... just to make the bug less likely, but using a longer sleep doesn't fix the root issue.

 Second attempt
 --------------